 From our program director, Dr. James Pawelski:

-Now, we especially seek students who feel called to MAPP at this particular time—students who are inspired, rather than daunted, by the pandemic and other challenges, and see positive psychology research and practice as mission-critical to the roles they currently play and to the expanded roles they will take on to help create a better world.
+We remain committed to delivering cutting-edge, world-class education in positive psychology research and application that is tailored to this unique moment in history.
+We seek students who feel called to MAPP at this particular time—students who are inspired rather than daunted by the challenges in our world and who see positive psychology research and practice as mission-critical to the roles they currently play and to the expanded roles they will take on to help create a better world.